cigroup-ol/metaopt/docs/index.rst

     args = optimize(f, timeout=60)

-OrgES has the following notable features:
+MetaOpt has the following notable features:

 - Custom optimization algorithms
 - Custom invocation strategies
 - A hook-based plugin system
 - Different levels of timeouts

-To get started with OrgES, we recommend reading the :doc:`getting_started` page.
+To get started with MetaOpt, we recommend reading the :doc:`getting_started` page.
 For some examples see below or visit the :ref:`examples` page.

 .. container:: figures